-Venture a kilometer or two out of the city center and you will find waterways, rice paddies, farming communities and two sun-kissed beaches just minutes from the Old Town, each with a fine array of restaurants and bars by the waterside.
+Venture a kilometer or two out of town and you’ll find waterways, rice paddies, farming communities and sun-kissed beaches just minutes from the city center, each with a fine array of restaurants and bars by the waterside.
 Further afield, the larger city of Da Nang and its attractions are just 25 minutes away.

-Although its population is only 120,000 or so, Hoi An attracts many Western travelers and a large expat population has also developed.
+Although its population is only 120,000 or so, Hoi An attracts a stream of Western travelers and a large expat population has developed over time.
 This has resulted in considerable Western amenities being readily available.

 Many visitors, hamstrung by inflexible tour itineraries, just stay in Hoi An for two or three days and regret they hadn’t stayed longer.
 A couple of days is by no means long enough to sample its cuisine range which is second to none; its unique designer shops and its variety of outdoor trips and adventures – from piloting basket boats to scuba diving to motorcycle adventures exploring sections of the Ho Chi Minh trail.